LG WM3488HW 24" Washer/Dryer Combo from Amazon

-The right lighting is a crucial consideration for your European laundry.
+The right lighting is a crucial consideration for your laundry room.
 Tucking the laundry away in a cupboard might be convenient, but if it’s not set up right you could end up doing all your washing and drying in a dark, uninviting space.

 To keep the space well lit, install task lighting above the work areas so you can see exactly what you are doing.
 Some homeowners also like the convenience of automatic lights that switch on whenever the laundry is opened.

 Another important factor worth considering is how to incorporate it into the surrounding space.
 Many laundry areas are simply hidden behind bi-fold doors to make them look like any other cupboard off a hallway or extra pantry space in the kitchen.
 This helps them blend in with the rest of your home so that they don’t stand out like a sore thumb – in fact, it’s quite easy to forget that the laundry space is even there.

 However, keep in mind that washing machines and dryers can make quite a racket when in full swing, so you might want to use solid doors and possibly some extra insulation to help keep the noise intrusion to a minimum.

 While not all laundry rooms include a sink, this is a very useful inclusion and you’ll definitely notice its absence if you go without.
 There are specially designed slimline tubs available if space is at an absolute premium, but you should also look for a tub that allows you to include a decent amount of storage space.